skylightio/skylight-docs/app/views/skylight/docs/chapters/_20-skylight-guides.md

 Live Mode allows you to view live data (updated once per minute) for any current time frames by selecting a "Live Stats" option on the left-hand side of the Time Explorer:

-<%= image_tag 'skylight/docs/features/time-explorer-live-mode.png', alt: 'Screenshot of Time Explorer in Live Mode' %>
+<%= image_tag 'skylight/docs/features/live-stats-controls.png', alt: "Screenshot of Skylight's live-mode controls" %>

+<%= render layout: 'note', locals: { type: 'pro_tip' } do %>
+  Click the timestamp of a live-mode selection to freeze it.
+This will turn off auto-reloading and update the URL to the exact time range.
+<% end %>

 <%= render layout: 'note', locals: { type: 'pro_tip' } do %>
   To switch out of Live Mode, click the timestamp in parentheses.
 This will freeze the time explorer to the selected time range and update your URL to a shareable permalink.